Sikandar Ka Muqaddar: Plot

 At a diamond expo in Mumbai with heavy police presence, five red solitaires worth ₹50–60 crore go missing during the chaos of a heist gone awry.
 Investigation Officer Jaswinder Singh suspects Mangesh Desai, Kamini Singh (both employees of a diamond shop), and Sikandar Sharma (an IT technician) on instinct but finds no evidence that can prove their guilt.
 In remand custody, the police try to beat a confession out of Sikandar but he maintains his innocence.
-He makes Jaswinder promise him that once Sikandar is proven innocent, Jaswinder will look him in the eye and apologize.
+He makes Jaswinder promise him that once Sikandar is proven innocent, Jaswinder will look him in the eye and apologise.
 At a preliminary hearing, all three accused are granted bail.

-Jaswinder sets about ruining Sikandar's life, causing him to lose his income and apartment and become ostracized in society.
+Jaswinder sets about ruining Sikandar's life, causing him to lose his income and apartment and become ostracised in society.
 Sikandar grows close to Kamini, a single mother, marries her, and forms a family with Kamini, her infant son, and his younger sister.
 When an opportunity arises in Agra, Kamini pawns off a minor diamond she had stolen at the expo to generate funds, but Jaswinder catches her in the act.
 He coerces her to spy on Sikandar, but she stops reporting back to him once the family reach Agra.

 Eventually, all three accused are acquitted due to lack of evidence and Jaswinder is reprimanded for leading an unprofessional investigation.
 Enraged, he tracks Sikandar to Agra and once again causes him to lose his job and his house, and has him mugged and beaten by local goons.
 Sikandar contemplates suicide, but senses Jaswinder's hand behind his misfortunes and resolves to fight him.
 The missing solitaires are not recovered and the unresolved case haunts both Jaswinder and Sikandar.